jakartaee/validation-spec/README.md

 ## Building docs

-You need to have Apache Ant installed on your system and available on your classpath.
+The specification is written in the AsciiDoc format.
+In order to convert this into nicely rendered output, you need to have Apache Ant installed on your system and available on your classpath.
 The build file _build.xml_ is located in this directory and all commands are relative to this directory.

-* Running `ant all.doc` builds both PDF and HTML output in the _build/_ directory. `all.doc` is also the default target.
+* Running `ant all.doc` builds both PDF and HTML output in the _target/_ directory. `all.doc` is also the default target.
 * Running `ant clean` will clean up output HTML and PDF files.
+* Running `ant render-html` will only build the HTML output (much faster).

 ## Tagging phrases for the TCK